Ivaldivi/Geocache/README.md

 ### Goal Screen
 A google-maps styled screen displaying goal markers as Mac the Scot.
 Users can view their location and goals, and select a goal by pressing on one of the Mac the Scot goal markers.
 Selecting a goal marker sets a global variable with goal coordinates.
 Selecting a marker also brings the user directly to the map screen (and sets the goal of the map screen to the goal coordinates).

+##### ScottMarker
+A component that allows for easy additions of more goal locations.
+The component keeps track of a title, location coordinates, image, and handles operating system differences between android and iOS.

 ____________________

 ### Map Screen